kelayamatoz/Digital-Systems-Design-Lab/lab3.md

 # Sequence B
 ttcgagggcgcgtgtcgcggtccatcgacat
 ```
-These two sequences should have roughly 90% match.
+These two sequences should have roughly 70% match.

 ## Extra Credits (5 points out of 100)
-* In the last lab, we show that parallelization can improve the performance of running a matrix multiplication application.
+* In the last lab, we show that parallelization can improve the performance of a matrix multiplication application.
 Can you take the same approach for Convoluation and for NW?
 If you can, what's the improvement in performance?
 If you cannot, why?